matomo-org/developer-documentation/docs/Hooks.md

 #### Request.dispatchCoreAndPluginUpdatesScreen
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [333](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L333)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [332](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L332)_

 This event is triggered after the platform is initialized and most plugins are loaded.
 The user is not authenticated at this point though.
 You can use this event for instance to initialize your own plugin.

+#### Request.initAuthenticationObject
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [346](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L346)_

+This event is triggered shortly before the user is authenticated.
+Use it to create your own authentication object instead of the Piwik authentication.
+Make sure to implement the `Piwik\Auth` interface in case you want to define your own authentication.

 #### Request.initAuthenticationObject